I’m Abbie, founder of Adaptogenesis Functional Wellness.

 To listen to your whole person and help you tune in to listen to your body.
 When we truly listen to our body, we know ourselves better than anyone else.

-To empower you to turn on your adaptive ability, reclaim your body's terrain and take charge of your own health quiver.
-Remember, you are the captain of your vessel.
+To activate your adaptive power, reclaim your body’s terrain, and take charge of your own health quiver.
+You are the captain of your vessel—steering your journey with strength and clarity.

 MY PERSONAL JOURNEY